giga-dev/newman/newman-scripts/README.md

  * _clearDockerImages.sh_: deletes the docker images cached in the agents to free space
  * _killJavaAndSupervisor_: run kill -9 java and kill supervisor on all hosts
  * _run_command.sh_: takes the command you wish to run as an argument and runs it on all hosts

+### Examples
+ ##### Newman Agents restarting
+ ###### For restarting all newman agents following actions should be done:
+    1. Create newman-hosts file, copy there content of both files: newman-hosts.imc-srv01 and newman-hosts.imc-srv02
+    2. Go to Newman web, select Manage Newman, press on "Suspend"
+    3. Run follwoing script with command as a parameter: ./run_command.sh "killall java"
+    4. Wait untill all agents appear in Newman web
+    5. Go to Newman web, select Manage Newman, press on "Unuspend"